soris-codes/landing_page_example/README.md

 # Landing Page Example

 - Practiced building a landing page using HTML, CSS, and JS to make a clone of the Netflix landing page.
 Followed tutorial from Traversy Media.
+- Revamped content and styling choices to change the look of the page.

 ## Key Takeaways